symblai/symbl-docs/docs/streamingapi/code-snippets/receive-speech-to-text-for-different-languages.md

 :::note
 Currently, we only support English language in Streaming & Telephony API.
-We support languages other than English only for our enterprise plan.
+The support for Spanish language is also available in Streaming API in the Labs environment.
 Please feel free to reach out to us at support@symbl.ai for any queries.
 :::